appsquickly/typhoon/README.md

 * No magic strings - supports IDE refactoring, code-completion and compile-time checking.

 * Promotes full-modularization and encapsulation of configuration details.
-While the macro-driven approach used in other DI containers can be useful (Typhoon supports these too) the focus is on grouping the application assembly details into a single document, with chapters.
+While the macro-driven approach used in other DI containers can be useful (Typhoon supports these too), the focus is on grouping the application assembly details into a single document, with chapters.

 * Dependencies declared in any order.
 (The order that makes sense to humans).